electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

 **Tasks:**

 * Investigate the fixed-pattern noise across neurons:
-  Record the firing rates of several neurons for the default value of the leak conductance (see :ref:`label-lesson_1`; tipp: record all neurons at once).
+  Record the firing rates of several neurons for the default value of the leak conductance (see Figure :num:`rate-over-gleak-schematic` and :num:`rate-over-gleak-results`; tipp: record all neurons at once).
   Interpret the distribution of these firing rates by plotting a histogram and calculating the variance.

 * Investigate the fixed-pattern noise across synapses:
-  For a single neuron, vary the row of the stimulating synapse and calculate the variance of the area under the EPSPs across synapses (see :ref:`label-lesson_1`).
+  For a single neuron, vary the row of the stimulating synapse and calculate the variance of the area under the EPSPs across synapses (see Figure :num:`epsp-schematic` and :num:`epsp-results`).

 * Estimate the ratio between fixed-pattern and temporal noise:
   Measure the reproducibility of emulations, i.e., the error of firing rates across identical consecutive trials.